Devalent/facial-recognition-service/README.md

 # Facial recognition web service example

-An example implementation of a real-time facial recognition server that processes WebRTC streams from web browsers to detect and to encode faces.
-See [this blog post](https://devalent.com/blog/how-to-build-a-real-time-facial-recognition-service/) of an in-depth explanation.
+An example implementation of a real-time facial recognition server that processes WebRTC streams from web browsers, detects and encodes faces.
+See [this blog post](https://devalent.com/blog/how-to-build-a-real-time-facial-recognition-service/) for an in-depth explanation.

 ## Demo :rocket: